HC-21/autotest/README.md

 # autotest
 automatic inferential statistic selection, execution and visualisation

+by Tsz-Hong Chan

 autotest is a package designed for the rapid execution of inferential statistics